somnambulist-tech/collection/README.md

  * public object properties
  * object return methods e.g.: `name` would be translated to `name()`
  * object `get` methods e.g: `name` would be translated to `getName()`

+If the key name uses snake casing e.g.: user_address, this will be converted to UserAddress for method access checks.

 A default can be supplied with `get()` that if the specified key does not exist, it will be used instead.
 The default can be a closure.
 Note: that this will be called for all elements e.g: `users.*.age` with a default that returned `0`, would return 0 for all matching users without an age present.